The Truth About Bioavailability of Colloidal Silver

 Much has been written concerning the bioavailability of colloidal silver products, most of which misrepresents the true meaning of the term.

 Silver is a noble metal and in its elemental state (metallic, not ionic) does not readily combine to form compounds.
-The biological activity of metallic silver nanoparticles does not require that the silver combine with biological material in the body.
-Its action is one of being a catalyst, and as such it remains unchanged from its original form (silver nanoparticles).
+The biological activity of metallic silver nanoparticles does not require that the silver combines with biological material in the body.
+Its action is one of being a catalyst, and as such, it remains unchanged from its original form (silver nanoparticles).

 Notice that the definition of bioavailability only concerns the amount of drug (or other substance) that reaches systemic circulation, it does not have anything to do with the ability of the substance to be metabolized by the body.
 It does not have anything to do with the substance being water soluble or combining with biological tissue.
 These are important to remember because so much has been written that claims that silver nanoparticles are not bioavailable, when clearly any such statement is false.
 If they were not bioavailable, they would not enter the bloodstream.